 If you want to give your jewelry a deeper clean without using heavy chemicals, tea tree oil is a fantastic option to replace standard cleaner solutions.
 It has a pungent aroma, but it is a great substitute for the stringent chemicals used in most commercial cleansers.
 However, this method is best for durable, high-quality pieces and stones.
 You should not use it on jewelry containing pearls, opal, or tanzanite.

 - 100% PURE & NATURAL TEA TREE OIL - Handcraft Blends oils are exactly that!
-Many oils being sold online make that claim...
+Many oils being sold make that claim but are...

 - PREMIUM THERAPEUTIC GRADE & PREMIUM QUALITY – All Handcraft Blends Essential Oils are tested by an independent lab to...

 - HIGH QUALITY GLASS BOTTLE AND DROPPER – Our essential oil comes in an amber glass bottle to keep out UV rays and...

 Start by measuring out 1/2 cup of witch hazel or white distilled vinegar.
 You will also need a glass mason jar, baking soda, and a drop of tea tree oil.
 Put your jewelry in the mason jar and pour your witch hazel or vinegar on top.
 Measure out one drop of tea tree oil into the solution, mix completely, and let the jewelry soak in the mixture overnight.